- Your Government

 A typical sequence of events in a Spokane Medical Examiner Death Investigation is as follows:

-The Medical Examiner Investigator arrives on scene and determines the circumstances surrounding death.
-He/she takes custody of the decedent's personal property and medications.
+- The Medical Examiner Investigator arrives on scene and determines the circumstances surrounding death.
+He/she takes custody of the decedent's personal property.
 The body is examined, and photographed, then sealed in a body bag with a tamper-proof seal, in front of witnesses.
 The investigator speaks to family members and provides a Medical Examiner Pamphlet, the pamphlet answers typical family questions.